SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Even better!

 This is Pure JavaScript, HTML and CSS without a server.
-It is great as a starter for anyone who is looking to build a small project on their with only front-end languages.
+It is great as a starter for anyone who is looking to build a small project on their with only frontend languages.
 [Netifly](https://www.netlify.com/) helps you deploy and host this stack in a matter of seconds.

 You don't need bootcamp for this if you are in the research phase and want to dabble.